tcho6319/JGibson-Portfolio/documents/design-journey.md

 [3.
 Tell us anything else you need us to know for when we're looking at the project.]

+Difference between albums and tags: We have albums and tags as two separate entities on our website.
+The albums are the more general categories carried over mostly from the client's previous site: Outdoor, Portrait, Illustrations, Personal, and our additions Available and All.
+The tags are the more specific features of the pieces themselves (i.e. different keywords or media: pencil, watercolor, nature, children) that can be found across various albums.

 We have optimized the usability of our forms by providing user feedback and making the forms sticky.